Canaccord Genuity (:) Given Average Recommendation of “” by Brokerages

-Canaccord Genuity (:) has been assigned a consensus recommendation of “N/A” from the zero research firms that are currently covering the company, MarketBeat reports.
+Canaccord Genuity (:) has received an average recommendation of “N/A” from the zero ratings firms that are presently covering the company, Marketbeat.com reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.